vico-research-and-consulting/puppet-tomcat/README.md

 The tomcat module installs the Apache Tomcat binary distribution.

+## TODOs

+- implement autodiscovery of minor releases
+- improve download of archive

 ##Module Description

 The Tomcat module installs the Apache Tomcat binary distribution onto your nodes.